 - Credit card number

-When you are done, you can save it and return to the Dashboard by clicking on Go to List of Slates where a Slate will have been automatically generated for you.
+When you are done, you can save it and return to the Dashboard by clicking on Go to List of Flows where a Flow will have been automatically generated for you.

-That should cover the basics of getting from the Dashboard to a working Flow, and Slates
+That should cover the basics of getting from the Dashboard to a working Templates, and Flows

 Bots, Bots, Bots, everybody loves Bots!